ammanvedi/chatistics/readme.md

 # Chatistics

-Chatistics is a tool that takes in a Whatsapp chat export text file and outputs statistics from the shat data.
+Chatistics is a tool that takes in a Whatsapp chat export text file and outputs statistics from the chat data.

 The statistics/metadata output are;

-- Date range of chat logs
 - Total message count
-- Number of participants
 - Daily message count graph
 - Histogram of daily messaging time
 - Comparison of number of messages sent per participant